Wolf3s/xbmc4xbox-python/python/Doc/extending/newtypes.rst

 .. index::
    single: READONLY
-   single: RO
    single: READ_RESTRICTED
    single: WRITE_RESTRICTED
    single: RESTRICTED

-An interesting advantage of using the :c:member:`~PyTypeObject.tp_members` table to build descriptors that are used at runtime is that any attribute defined this way can have an associated doc string simply by providing the text in the table.
+An interesting advantage of using the :attr:`tp_members` table to build descriptors that are used at runtime is that any attribute defined this way can have an associated doc string simply by providing the text in the table.
 An application can use the introspection API to retrieve the descriptor from the class object, and get the doc string using its :attr:`__doc__` attribute.

-As with the :c:member:`~PyTypeObject.tp_methods` table, a sentinel entry with a :attr:`name` value of *NULL* is required.
+As with the :attr:`tp_methods` table, a sentinel entry with a :attr:`name` value of *NULL* is required.

 ..
 XXX Descriptors need to be explained in more detail somewhere, but not here.